AdobeDocs/workfront.en/help/classic/workfront-fusion/errors/advanced-error-handling.md

 That is a combination of filtering and nesting error handlers.

 <!--
-Watch this 4-part video course to learn all about error handling in less than 22 minutes -->
+<p data-mc-conditions="QuicksilverOrClassic.Draft mode">Watch this 4-part video course to learn all about error handling in less than 22 minutes</p>
+-->